Module 38 - CV262

 Federal Register and Requests

-2. Which of the following is not a component of the V2V environment?
+2. Which of the following is NOT an identified component of the V2V network?

 - Vehicle powertrain

 - Memory for security certificates or application data

 3. What data is NOT included as a Basic Safety requirement?

 - Weight of Vehicle

 - Length of Vehicle